rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 The exchange flow goes in both directions equally.
 The magnitude is not yet correctly defined.

-+ Category 1  = 111.0
++ Category 1  = 0.0
-+ Category 2  = 222.0
++ Category 2  = 0.0
-+ Category 3  = 333.0
++ Category 3  = 0.0
-+ Category 4  = 444.0
++ Category 4  = 0.0

-These placeholder values will need to be changed soon.
+These placeholder values will need to be changed to better reflect exchange flows.

 ## Aperture types